thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 var car = injector.get(Car);
 {% endhighlight %}

-We import `Injector` from Angular 2 which exposes some static APIs to create injectors. `resolveAndCreate()` is basically a factory function that creates an injector and takes a list of providers.
+We import `ReflectiveInjector` from Angular 2 which is an injector implementation that exposes some static APIs to create injectors. `resolveAndCreate()` is basically a factory function that creates an injector and takes a list of providers.
 We'll explore how those classes are supposed to be providers in a second, but for now we focus on `injector.get()`.
 See how we ask for an instance of `Car` in the last line?
 How does our injector know, which dependencies need to be created in order to instantiate a car?
 A look at our `Car` class will explain...

 {% highlight js %}
 import { Inject } from 'angular2/core';